redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 You can find information about the Service Binding Operator [here](/docs/getting-started/cluster-setup/kubernetes#optional-installing-the-service-binding-operator).

 A ServiceBinding defines a binding between an *Application* and a *Service*.
-The credentials injected into the application can be defined in diffent ways:
+The credentials injected into the application can be defined in different ways:
 - if the service is an Operator-backed service running on the cluster, the details of the injected credentials can be set as annotations of the CRD associated with the Operator-backed service,
 - in any case, the details of the injected credentials can be set in the resource itself (not the CRD).